Edouard-Legoupil/XlsFormPrettyPrint/README.md

 ## Quick start

-One `{XlsFormPrettyPrint}` installed, you can create a new RMD using the custom template.
+Once `{XlsFormPrettyPrint}` installed, you can create a new RMD using the custom template.

 Using [RStudio](https://www.rstudio.com/):